WasmVM/WasmVM/docs/difference-from-spec.md

 # Difference from spec

 * No SIMD
-* Allow multiple results in function & block
+* Allow multiple results in function & block & select
 * Multiple memories
-* Memory 64 as default
+* Memory offset 64 as default
 * While parsing text format, indices are assigned in the parse order.
 Imports are not preceded then other definitions.
 After converted to structure, indices will be fixed to the import-preceded order.
   - Ex:
     (func $fu1)